 Badger marks a special coin to be used with a find object spell.
 He attempts to craft some glue but succeeds only in gluing his alchemist’s chest shut.
 This forces him to buy solvent from the Alchemist’s Guild to unlock his own supplies.
 After a few hours, he presents Clark with the coin and some glue.

 The group splits into two parties.
 Clark and Greg accompany Lord Worthington to Count Rhyis’ party, which proves to be an immaculate affair.
 The party is introduced to High Arcanist Narien Silverwind, the highest recognized wizard in the Empire.
 She explains the history of the armour to the assembled nobles.
 The armour radiates power and the crowd is surprised to learn that someone is wearing it for the night when it moves.
 Clarke spies on lady Selse and learns that she is an adept politician.
 Gregory makes an appropriate and seemingly accidental blunder during the fireworks display, allowing Clark to subtly manipulate the marked coin onto the armour.
 At the end of the party, the High Arcanist and the armour teleport away.
+Unfortunately due to the range of the Arcanist’s teleportation spell, the coin is too far away to be detected.
 The guests are given party favours with the servants receiving ornate daggers and the nobles receiving ornate swords.
 Lord Worthington gives his sword to Gregory Smith.

 Lily, Badger and Rogar rob one of the houses, which appears to be unguarded.
 Two of the household servants appear to be occupied.
 However, they are only able to find a meagre haul.
 The second house appears to be much more profitable when Badger disguises himself as Johan Amadeus and mind controls the butler into telling him where the household safe is.
 Badger transmutes the safe into a breakable material and Lily smash into it.
 They made off into the night with their shitty haul.